brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

   name: Build Guides
   url: /5e-build-guides/

+posterImage: 'poster-barbarian-feats-for-damage.webp'
+posterDescription: 'Illustration of a half-orc barbarian wielding a spear and shield'

 ---

 Feats are a useful thing for any character, but sometimes a feat can completely define a build.
 Barbarians can benefit a lot from feats, particularly if they’re wanting to do more damage.
 Here are some of the best feats for Barbarians that you can base your build around.